scipp/scipp/docs/developer/adr/0006-add-readonly-flags.rst

 - Coords of items in a dataset.
   The coords are conceptually shared by all items.

-In all of the above cases a subsequent in-place modifications would silently affect other unrelated (sub)objects such as other slices or items of the same "parent" object.
+In all of the above cases a subsequent in-place modification would silently affect other unrelated (sub)objects such as other slices or items of the same "parent" object.

 This can be solved by marking the variables affected in these cases as "read-only".